 - The data source uses the information that the data page sends to locate and provide the data that the application requires.

 - If necessary, a response data transform maps data to the properties that require data.
 For more information, see Configuring a data transform for a JSON output mapping.

 - The data page creates an instance of itself on the clipboard to hold the mapped data and provides the data as a response to the request.

-Properties can automatically reference a list-structure data page using the new Data access section on the General tab on the property form, as shown in the following figure:
+Properties can automatically reference a list-structure data page using the new Data access section on the General tab on the property form.

 In the Data access section, you specify how the property accesses the data.
 The choices include: